🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Great!
 The experiment ran successfully without any errors.
 The three checks for the states of the circuit breaker succeeded.
 All requests to the gateway endpoint have been answered within a reasonable time.

-But wait.
-Didn't I expect the "stepped'' response times as we had with the retries?
+But wait – Didn’t I expect the “stepped” response times as we had with the retries?
 At least as long as the circuit breaker is in OPEN state.
 We need help seeing steps in our response time.
-I expected that the @Retry would be handled first, and after that, the @CircuitBreaker would add his magic.
-A closer look into the resilience4j documentation confirms what our experiment was showing.
+I expected that the @Retry would be handled first, and after that, the @CircuitBreaker would add its magic.
+A closer look into the Resilience4j documentation confirms what our experiment was showing.

 The Resilience4j Aspects order is the following: